rj79/uHeaps/README.md

 # About
 uHeaps is a small library for working with binary min and max heaps that can be useful for implementing priority queues.
-Two template classes exist: MinHeap and MaxHeap.
+Two  class templates exist: MinHeap and MaxHeap.
 The template argument is a class which represents the elements in the heap.
 For a general description of binary heaps, see https://en.wikipedia.org/wiki/Binary_heap.

 # Usage
 First define a class which will represent an element of the heap.
 The element class must implement operator< and operator>.
-Next instantiate a heap with the element class.
+Next instantiate a template class MinHeap or MaxHeap with the element class as argument.
 See example below.

-The MinHeap and MaxHeap classes don't do any memory management of the elements.
+The MinHeap and MaxHeap class templates don't do any memory management of the elements.
 It is the responsibility of the caller.
-The heap will only keep track of the heap order.
+The heap will only keep track of the order of the elements.

 ## Example element class
 The following class represents an element which simply holds an integer value.